pufflyai/prompt-studio-core/websites/docs/pages/index.md

 # Introduction

 Welcome to the documentation for Prompt Studio, a SAAS platform that allows both domain experts and tech experts to build AI workflows that provide business value.
-Our product, Prompt Studio, is designed to streamline the process of building complex workflows by utilizing innovative technology and a user-friendly interface.
+Our product, Prompt Studio, is designed to streamline the process of building complex workflows with an intuitive and user-friendly interface.

 In this documentation, we will introduce you to the key concepts of Prompt Studio and provide a guide on how to get started using our platform.
 We will also cover important features, such as LLMs fine-tuning, workflow automation, and SDK integration, to help you make the most out of your experience with Prompt Studio.